Marie Adrien Persac: Career

 In 1856, Persac along with William G. Vail opened a daguerreotype photography studio on Florida Street in Baton Rouge.
-The daguerreotype photography studio did not last long, and Persac went on to work as an artist and lithographer for the press Pessou and Simon.
+The daguerreotype photography studio did not last long, and Persac went on to work as an artist and lithographer for the press, Pessou and Simon (Louis Lucien Pessou and Benedict Simon).
 While working at the press he published Benjamin Moore Norman's 1858 lithograph Norman's Chart of the Lower Mississippi River, to which he added several illustrations.

 In 1859 he moved to New Orleans and he remained in the south during the American Civil War (1861–1865).
 While in New Orleans he completed 43 property drawings between 1859 and 1869, and 21 drawings were collaborations with civil engineer Eugene Surgi (1826–1914) and they are used by the New Orleans Notarial Archives and Research Center.

 In 1865 he opened a photography studio in New Orleans with a photographer named Legras.
 Within a year the photography studio was his own and was relocated to 130 Chartres Street.
 By 1867, his listed his profession in the New Orleans city directory as architect and moved his studio to 83 Exchange Place.
 Later his profession was listed in the city directory as artist, and by 1873 engineer.

 In 1869, he founded a drawing and painting school, where he taught portrait and landscape painting in oil and watercolor.

 He died on July 21, 1873, in Manchac, Louisiana, at the Daigre family house and he is buried at Saint Joseph Catholic Cemetery in Baton Rouge.

 Persac's work is included in various public museum collections including Louisiana State Museum, Louisiana State University Museum of Art, among others.